-"MeTURA - Back to the Roots" is a project delivered as part of the Erasmus+ program, Key Action 2 (KA2).
-It aims to improve lives of adults with learning disabilities by encouraging therapeutic family gardening and cooking as a way of supporting the ongoing lifelong learning (LL) and independence of adult family members with intellectual (learning) disabilities (AFMID).
-Therapeutic gardening and cooking relates to gardening or cooking activities which focus on improving the general health, wellbeing and social integration of individuals (for example, by leaning to grow and cook nutritious food or to take part in everyday activities that can be shared with other members of the family).
-Lifelong learning refers to all purposeful learning activities undertaken on an ongoing basis throughout a person's life, which sim to improve the individual's knowledge, skills and competencies.
+"MeTURA - Back to the Roots" is a project under the Erasmus+ program, Key Action 2 (KA2), aiming to improve lives of adults with intellectual disabilities by encouraging family therapeutic gardening and family therapeutic cooking as a way of supporting ongoing lifelong learning (LL) and independence of adult family members with intellectual disabilities (AFMID).
+Lifelong learning refers to all purposeful learning activities undertaken on an ongoing basis throughout a person's life, with the aim of improving knowledge, skills and competencies.

-The project will last for 35 months and is a collaboration between non-profit organizations from Slovenia, UK, Croatia and Italy.
-The participating organizations are: Education Centre Geoss (Slovenia), Zveza Sozitje (Slovenia), Danilo Dolci (Italy), UOSIKAZU (Croatia) and Thrive (United Kingdom).
-The end result of the MeTURA project will enable partner organizations to expand the lifelong learning opportunities available to vulnerable adult learners.
+Project will last for 35 months in cooperation with non-profit organizations from Slovenia, UK, Croatia and Italy.
+Participating organizations are: Education Centre Geoss (Slovenia), Zveza Sozitje (Slovenia), Danilo Dolci (Italy), UOSIKAZU (Croatia) and Thrive (United Kingdome).
+With the implementation of the Family Education MeTURA partner organizations will expand their offer of lifelong learning opportunities for their participants - vulnerable adult learners.
 The project aims to develop toolkits and resources to enable educators and families to make the most of the lifelong learning opportunities that therapeutic gardening and therapeutic cooking can provide.
-It will provide insights into how new competences and skills are acquired and the best approaches and resources for supporting the acquisition of these, as well as into the therapeutic benefits of these activities.
+It will give insights into the social and functional acquiring of competences and other therapeutic benefits of these activities.